enso-org/enso-archive/doc/design/engine/engine-services.md

 > - Do we want to support the request/ack pattern as a separate style (e.g.
 >   "run code")?

+- We used no other patterns in Luna 1.0.
+- Request with multiple responses / response with multiple requests.
+- Think about the use case of sliders (need debouncing).
+- We need _protocol level_ acks (this is part of LSP).
+- LSP notifications as a binding point.
+- Responses are keyed on requests.
+- Notifications for async responses.

 ### The Protocol Transport
 The transport of the protocol refers to the underlying layer over which its messages (discussed in [the protocol format](#the-protocol-format) below) are